Large Language Models Can Be Used to Estimate the Latent Positions of Politicians: Methods

 The intuition is that the larger the value of $\lambda_i$ compared to $\lambda_j$, the more likely it is for player $i$ to beat player $j$.

-We translate the above matchup into a contest between senators in terms of who is more conservative.
-In other words, the $\lambda$ parameters are measures of the senators' latent liberal-conservative ideology.
-We denote the more conservative senator in each matchup as the ``winner'' so that conservative senators have higher values, intuitively matching the liberal-conservative political spectrum and the scale of NOMINATE.
-For ties, we considered these 0.5 wins for both senators in the matchup. \citet{bt_turner_firth} find that this approach yields ability parameter estimates that highly correlate with more complex approaches that explicitly deal with ties.
-We use the bias-reduced maximum likelihood estimation approach implemented in the \texttt{BradleyTerry2} R package with ChatGPT's answers to pairwise comparisons to estimate the ideology of each senator \citep{bt_turner_firth}.
-We call these scores ``ChatScores.''
-The $\lambda$ ideology parameters are relative to a reference senator,\footnote{Here, we use Lisa Murkowski (R-AK).} but this choice is unimportant because we rescale the ideology parameters to the unit interval.
+We translate the above matchup into a contest between two senators regarding who is more conservative, more likely to support gun control, or more pro-choice.
+We use the liberal-conservative ideology scale as the running example in this section.
+The $\lambda$ parameters are measures of the senators' latent liberal-conservative ideology; the estimated parameters $\hat\lambda$ are the Ideology LaMP scores we describe in the Results section.
+We denote the more conservative senator in each matchup as the ``winner'' so that conservative senators have higher scores, intuitively matching the liberal-conservative political spectrum.
+For ties, we consider these 0.5 wins for both senators in the matchup. \textcite{bt_turner_firth} find that this approach yields ability parameter estimates that highly correlate with more complex approaches that explicitly deal with ties.
+We use the bias-reduced maximum likelihood estimation approach implemented in the \texttt{BradleyTerry2} R package with ChatGPT's responses to pairwise comparisons to estimate our scales of interest \parencite{bt_turner_firth}.
+The estimated parameters $\hat\lambda$ are relative to a reference senator (for all scales, we use Lisa Murkowski).
+However, this choice is unimportant because we rescale the estimated parameters to the unit interval to get the LaMP scores.